 6. Embrace "Ugly" Produce

 Misshapen carrots or slightly bruised bananas are just as tasty-and often 30-50% cheaper.
-Some stores even have "wonky veg" bins.
+Some stores grocery even have "wonky veg" bins.
 Your smoothie won't know the difference!

 7. Time Your Shop Around Flybuys & Onecard Promos